DeegC/monty_hall_paradox/README.md

 What if instead of opening a door, Monty just tells the contestant about the other doors:

 > *Contestant:* I choose door X

 > *Monty:* Would you rather have what's behind door X or behind door Y *and* Z?

 > *Contestant:* I'll switch and take doors Y and Z.

 > *Monty:* Are you sure?
 One of those doors has to be empty.

 > *Contestant:* Yes, I still want Y and Z.

 In his last statement Monty has not said anything we don't already know: one of the two doors has to be empty.
 The contestant still wants to switch because they know that the chances of Y and Z both being empty is less than just X being empty.

 ## What if Monty could open the winning door?

-To see why the constraint matters, let's rewrite the code so that Monty might randomly open the winning door.
+To see why the constraint matters, let's rewrite the code to allow Monty to randomly open the winning door.
 The code is similar to the original with a few lines removed:

 ```ruby
   monty_opens = nil